hpe-dev-incubator/hpe-dev-portal/content/blog/configuring-azure-ad-with-long-term-token-for-scim-provisiong.md

 A﻿ssign "SCIM Proxy Token Contributor" role to the user or user group that will create the long-term token

 * L﻿og in to the HPE GreenLake Cental.
-* C﻿lick the "User Management" icon on the top right corner.
+* C﻿lick the "User Management" icon on the top-right corner.
 * S﻿elect user/user group that will generate the SCIM proxy token.
 * S﻿elect "Actions" and then "Create Assignment".
 * S﻿elect "SCIM Proxy Token Contributor" role.